ashleybc/metagenome-only/dependencies/readme.md

 ## bbmap

 part of the bbtools package (See information above in the **clean-up and taxnonomic classification** section).
 Note that if you are working with eukaryotic genomes to appropriately increase the `maxindel` from the default (16000).
-Also be aware that SAM output files assume SAM 1.4 format ("X"=substitutions, “=”= match, "M" for degenerate bases) unless specified otherwise. by default, SAM files are converted to BAM (binary) files before being output to save space.
+Also be aware that SAM output files assume SAM 1.4 format ("X"=substitutions, “=”= match, "M" for degenerate bases) unless specified otherwise.
+By default, SAM files are converted to BAM (binary) files before being output to save space.

 ## bowtie2